lucafavatella/2020-motorola-one-hyper/README.md

 > While this does not disinfect your Motorola phone, the best way to keep your Motorola phone clean is to wipe it thoroughly with a dry soft cloth.
 > Avoid abrasive cloths, including paper towels and other materials with rough surfaces.

+From [specs on Motorola UK][specs]:

+> Water Resistant
+>
+> Whether you're going for a run or taking a call in the rain, a water-repellent design keeps your phone protected inside and out.
+>
+> Design ...
+Water repellent design ...
+>
+> Water-repellent design creates a barrier to help protect against moderate exposure to water such as accidental spills, splashes, or light rain.
+> Not designed to be submerged in water, or exposed to pressurised water, or other liquids; may diminish over time.
+> Not waterproof.

 ## OmniROM and Motorola One Hyper